petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-settings/changing-your-public-sites-settings.md

 ## Change the Site URL

 The friendly URL is the part of the URL after the slash (`/`) that directs to your specific site.
-Configure the Delectable Bonsai's friendly URL to one that's more appropriate.
+Configure the Clarity site's friendly URL to one that's more appropriate.

 1. While on the Site Configuration page, click *Site URL* under Site Scope.